nothingnesses/else-Heart.Break/README.md

 # else-Heart.Break
 Awesome code for items in the game [else Heart.Break()](http://elseheartbreak.com/ "else Heart.Break() Homepage").

 #	Purpose
 The codes are pretty well-commented so reading the comments should give a pretty good gist of what the codes do.
 There is a separate man drink.sprak to be used as a guide when using drink.sprak.
 In general though:

 * screwdriver.sprak allows screwdrivers coded with it, when used on computers, to set their execution times to infinite, their clockspeed to 500MHz, and activates the "arcade","door", "floppy", "internet", "memory" APIs on them.

-* computer.sprak allows computers coded by it to connect to other objects and provide functions to other objects connected to it.
+* server.sprak allows computers coded by it to connect to other objects and provide functions to other objects connected to it.

 * drink.sprak and drink_nopc.sprak allows any drink coded with it when drunk to:
     * Lock/unlock all the doors near/not near Sebastian.